mircealungu/mircea/thoughtstream.md

 sept 20

-i love morning swimming in the north sea. makes me happy. and wakes one up better than three most Italian espresso.
+morning swimming in the cold sea makes happy. and wakes one up better than three most Italian espresso.

 sep 13